Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • In the Pacific Northwest, on the west slopes of the Cascade Mountains, snow is heavy and wet.

-• Drive up and over the crest of the Cascades via Stevens or Snoqualmie Pass, and the snow becomes dry & powdery.
+• Drive up and over the crest of the Cascades via Stevens Pass or Snoqualmie Pass, and the snow becomes dry & powdery.

 Waterproof outer layers are a must.

-However, frostbite prevention is common to all snowshoeing endeavors, so layer up like you mean it!
+Regardless of the conditions you'll face, frostbite prevention is common to all snowshoeing endeavors, so layer up like you mean it!

 And keep your feet warm with these tips.